Politics of Aosta Valley

-The politics of Aosta Valley, Italy, have since 1946 taken place in a framework of a parliamentary representative democracy, whereby the president of Aosta Valley has been the head of government, and of a pluralistic multi-party system.
-The regional government has exercised legislative power, vested in both the government and the Regional Council of Aosta Valley.
+The politics of Aosta Valley, a region of Italy, takes place in the framework of a parliamentary representative democracy, whereby the President of Aosta Valley is the head of government, and of a pluralistic multi-party system.
+Executive power is exercised by the Regional Government.
+Legislative power is vested in the Regional Council.

 Executive branch

-The regional government (Giunta Regionale, Junte régionale) executive power has been presided by the president of the region (Presidente della Regione, Président de la région) and has been composed by the president and the assessors (Assessori, Assesseurs), who are currently 7.
+The Regional Government (Giunta Regionale, Junte régionale) is presided by the President of the Region (Presidente della Regione, Président de la région) and is composed by the President and the Assessors (Assessori, Assesseurs, i.e. regional ministers), who are currently seven.